|

 Mary Van de Mark's

-years at the Arizona-Sonora Desert
+experience include her fourteen years at the Arizona-Sonora Desert

-enjoyable itineraries and a professional interpretive focus by the Van de Marks
+are always assured of both an enjoyable comfortably paced itinerary and a professional interpretive focus by the Van de Marks,

-nature interpretations continue to be enjoyed by all. |
+nature interpretations continue to be enjoyed by everyone. |

 Piet